God Himself, the Unique X

 2. Mankind’s Various Attitudes Toward God

-6) There are some people who, despite having read many of God’s words and heard much preaching, feel in their hearts that the only principle of their behavior toward God is that they should always be obsequious and fawning, or else should praise God and commend Him in a way that is unrealistic.
-They believe that God is a God who requires them to behave in such a way, and they believe that if they do not do so, then at any time they may provoke His anger or sin against Him, and that as a result of sinning God will punish them.
-Such is the God in their hearts.
+6) There is one type of people who, despite having read many of God’s words and heard much preaching, feel deep down that the only principle behind their behavior toward God is that they should always be obsequious and fawning, or that they should praise God and commend Him in a way that is unrealistic.
+They believe that God is a God who requires them to behave in such a way.
+Moreover, they believe that if they do not do so, then at any time they may provoke His anger or stumble into sin against Him, and that as a result of this sinning, God will punish them.
+Such is the God they keep in their hearts.

-In fact, God is not very demanding of mankind—or at least, He is not as demanding as people imagine.
-If God had not uttered any words, if He had not expressed His disposition or any deeds, then knowing God would be extremely difficult for you, for people would have to infer God’s intention and His will, which is very hard for them.
-But in the final stage of His work, God has spoken many words, done a great amount of work, and made many requirements of man.
-In His words, and His great amount of work, He has informed people of what He likes, what He loathes, and what kind of people they should be.
-After understanding these things, in their hearts people should have an accurate definition of God’s requirements, for they do not believe in God amid vagueness and abstractness, and they no longer believe in the vague God, or follow God amid vagueness and abstractness, and nothingness; instead, people are able to hear God’s utterances, they are able to understand the standards of His requirements, and attain them, and God uses the language of mankind to tell people all that they should know and understand.
-Today, if people are still unaware of God’s requirements of them, what God is, why they believe in God, and how they should believe in God and behave toward Him, then in this there is a problem.
-Just now each of you spoke of one area; you are aware of some things, whether these things be specific or general—but I wish to tell you the correct, complete, and specific requirements of God toward mankind.
-They’re just a few words, and very simple.
-You may already know these words.
-God’s correct requirements of mankind and those who follow Him are as follows.
-God requires five things of those who follow Him: true belief, loyal following, absolute obedience, true knowledge, and heartfelt reverence.
+Actually, God is not very demanding of mankind—or, at least, He is not as demanding as people imagine.
+If God had not uttered any words, and if He had not expressed His disposition or any deeds, then knowing God would be extremely difficult for you, for people would have to infer His intention and will; this would be very hard to do.
+However, in the final stage of His work, God has spoken many words, done a great amount of work, and made many requirements of man.
+In His words, and His great amount of work, He has informed people of what He likes, what He loathes, and of what kind of people they should be.
+After understanding these things, people should have an accurate definition in their hearts of God’s requirements, for they do not believe in God in vagueness and no longer believe in a vague God, nor do they have faith in God amidst vagueness or nothingness.
+Rather, they are able to hear His utterances, understand the standards of His requirements, and attain them, and God uses the language of mankind to tell them all that they should know and understand.
+Today, if people are still unaware of God’s requirements of them, what God is, why they believe in God, and how they should believe in God and behave toward Him, then there is a problem with this.
+Just now, each of you spoke of one particular area; you are aware of some things, whether these things are specific or general.
+However, I wish to tell you the correct, complete, and specific requirements God has of mankind.
+They are just a few words, and very simple; you may already know them.
+God’s correct requirements of mankind and those who follow God are as follows.
+He requires five things of those who follow Him: true belief, loyal following, absolute submission, genuine knowledge, and heartfelt reverence.

-Now consider those five requirements: Are there any among you capable of attaining the first three?
-By which I mean true belief, loyal following, and absolute obedience.
-Are there any among you who are capable of these things?
-I know that if I said all five, then there would unquestionably be none among you who are—but I’ve reduced it to three.
-Have a think about whether you’ve achieved them or not.
+Now consider those five requirements: Are any among you capable of attaining the first three?
+By this, I am referring to true belief, loyal following, and absolute submission.
+Are any among you capable of these things?
+I know that if I said all five, there would unquestionably be none among you who are, but I have reduced the number to three.
+Have a think about whether you have achieved these things or not.
 Is “true belief” easy to attain?
-(No, it isn’t.)
-It’s not easy, for people often question God.
+(No, it is not.)
+It is not easy, for people often question God.
 And how about “loyal following”?
 What does this “loyal” refer to?
-(Not being half-hearted but wholehearted.)
+(Not being half-hearted, but instead being wholehearted.)
 Not being half-hearted, but wholehearted.
-You’ve hit the nail on the head!
-So are you capable of achieving this requirement?
-You’ve got to try harder, right?
-At the moment you’ve yet to achieve this requirement.
-What about “absolute obedience”—have you achieved that?
-(No.) You haven’t achieved that, either.
-You are often disobedient, and rebellious, you often don’t listen, or wish to obey, or want to hear.
-These are the three most fundamental requirements achieved by people following their entry into life, and they have yet to be achieved in you.
-So, at the moment, do you have great potential?
+You have hit the nail on the head!
+So, are you capable of achieving this requirement?
+You have got to try harder, right?
+At the moment, you have yet to succeed in this requirement.
+What about “absolute submission”—have you achieved that?
+(No.) You have not achieved that, either.
+You are frequently disobedient and rebellious; you often do not listen, do not wish to obey, or do not want to hear.
+These are the three most fundamental requirements people meet after attaining entry into life, but you have yet to achieve them.
+Thus, at the moment, do you have great potential?
 Today, having heard Me say these words, do you feel anxious?
 (Yes.)
-It’s right that you feel anxious.
-Do not not be anxious.
+It is right that you should feel anxious.
+Do not try to avoid being anxious.
 I feel anxious on your behalves.
-I won’t go into the other two requirements; without doubt, no one is capable of achieving them.
-You’re anxious.
-So have you determined your objectives?
-What objectives, toward what direction, should you pursue, and devote your efforts?
+I will not go into the other two requirements; without doubt, no one here is capable of achieving them.
+You are anxious.
+So, have you determined your objectives?
+With what objectives, and in what direction, should you pursue and devote your efforts?
 Do you have an objective?
-Let Me speak plainly: When you achieve these five requirements, you will have satisfied God.
-Each of them is an indicator, an indicator of people’s entry into life having reached maturity, and the final objective of this.
-Even if I only picked a single one of these requirements to speak of in detail and require of you, it wouldn’t be easy to achieve; you must endure a degree of hardship and put in a certain amount of effort.
-And what kind of mentality should you have?
-It should be the same as a cancer patient waiting to go onto the operating table.
-And why do I say this?
-If you wish to believe in God, and wish to gain God and gain His satisfaction, then if you don’t endure a degree of pain or put in a certain amount of effort, you will not be able to achieve these things.
-You have heard much preaching, but having heard it does not mean this preaching is yours; you must absorb it and transform it into something that belongs to you, you must assimilate it into your life, and bring it into your existence, allowing these words and preaching to guide the way you live, and bring existential value and meaning to your life—and then it will have been worth you hearing these words.
-If the words I speak do not bring any upturn in your lives, or any value to your existence, then there is no point in you listening to them.
-You understand this, yes?
-Having understood that, then what is left is up to you.
+Let Me speak plainly: Once you have achieved these five requirements, you will have satisfied God.
+Each of them is an indicator, as well as a final objective, of the maturation of a person’s entry into life.
+Even if I only picked a single one of these requirements to speak of in detail, and require you to meet it, it would not be easy to achieve; you must endure a certain degree of hardship and put in a certain amount of effort.
+What sort of mentality should you have?
+It should be the same as that of a cancer patient waiting to go onto the operating table.
+Why do I say this?
+If you wish to believe in God, and if you wish to gain God and gain His satisfaction, then unless you endure a certain degree of pain and put in a certain amount of effort, you will not be able to achieve these things.
+You have heard much preaching, but simply having heard it does not mean that this sermon is yours; you must absorb it and transform it into something that belongs to you.
+You must assimilate it into your life and bring it into your existence, allowing these words and preaching to guide the way you live and bring existential value and meaning to your life.
+When that happens, your hearing these words will have been worth it.
+If the words I speak do not bring about any upturn in your lives or add any value to your existences, then there is no point in your listening to them.
+You understand this, right?
+Having understood it, what happens next is up to you.
 You must get to work!
 You must be earnest in all things!
-Don’t be at sixes and sevens—time is flying by!
-Most among you have already believed in God for over ten years.
-Look back on these ten years: How much have you gained?
-And how many decades of this life do you have left?
-There’s not long.
-Forget about whether God’s work awaits you, whether He has left you a chance, whether He will do the same work again; speak not of this.
-Can you reverse your last ten years?
-With every day that passes and every step you take, the days that you have are lessened by a day.
-Time waits for no man!
-You will only gain from the belief in God if you approach it as the greatest thing in your life, more important than food, clothes, or anything else!
-If you only believe when you have the time, and are incapable of devoting your entire attention to your belief, if you are always mired in confusion, then you will gain nothing.
-You understand this, yes?
-We’ll finish here for today.
+Do not be at sixes and sevens; time is flying by!
+Most among you have already believed in God for more than a decade.
+Look back on these past ten years: How much have you gained?
+And how many decades do you have left to live in this lifetime?
+You do not have long.
+Forget about whether God’s work awaits you, whether He has left you a chance, or whether He will do the same work again—speak not of these things.
+Can you reverse the course of the past ten years of your life?
+With every day that passes, and with every step you take, you have one fewer day.
+Time waits for no one!
+You will only gain from your faith in God if you approach it as the greatest thing in your life, more important than even food, clothes, or anything else!
+If you only believe when you have the time, and are incapable of devoting your entire attention to your faith, and if you are always mired in confusion, then you will gain nothing.
+You understand this, right?
+We will stop here for today.
 See you next time!
 (Thanks be to God!)

 February 15, 2014